bdelacretaz/sling-adaptto-2016/README.md

 `fileserver` request processor.

 ## Load test scenario
+(We haven't used this in our presentation in the end)

 The following requests can currently be used to generate load (example with the alpha.example.com test host):

     $ curl -u admin:admin http://dockerhost/at16.txt